 Supporting data visualization literacy is key to drive the development of data visualization as a tool to enhance the understanding of critical information by the public.
 As explained in this Financial Times article: “only 63 per cent of American adults can correctly interpret a scatter plot”.
 I guess the figure would be similar across other western countries, and even lower in the developing world.
-Expanding the available vocabulary to data journalists would allow for improved accesibility to visualizations attempting to make sense of a complex issue.
+Expanding the available vocabulary to data journalists would allow for improved visualizations making sense of complex issues.

 The article mentions the Graphic Continuum as a learning tool, which the Financial Times used as a basis to develop their own Visual Vocabulary.
 But these attempts fall short of the real objective, which should be educating the general public.
 The 37% of American adults who can’t understand what a scatterplot is showing won’t turn to these tools for help.
-Educational efforts should be part of the mission of the data journalists to ensure their work is understood by a wider segment of the population as possible.
+Educational efforts should be part of the mission of data journalists to ensure their work is widely understood.
 This mission can only be achieved on a daily basis, developing our visualizations with the end user in mind.
 Not to dumb them down, but to provide tools to ensure they can be understood and navigated by anyone.